fightforthefuture/old.fightforthefuture.org/site/_petitions/demo/blue-two-column.md

 ---
-layout: "action-network-petitions"
+layout: 'action-network-petitions'
+date: 2016-05-10
-design: "blue-two-column"
+design: blue-two-column
-headline: President Knowles is withholding free pizza.
-Put a stop to it now.
+action_network_title: President Knowles is withholding free pizza
+action_network_petition_slug: free-pizza-day
-tags:
+tags: admin
-  - "anti-corporate"
-  - developer
+search_title: 'President Knowles has the pizza.'
-action_network_title: President Knowles is withholding free pizza.
-Put a stop to it now.
+headline: 'President Knowles is withholding free pizza.
+Put a stop to it now.'
-action_network_petition_slug: "free-pizza-day"
+smaller_headline: false
 petition_title: Tell President Knowles
-petition_copy: "Fridays should be free pizza day.
-Push legislation today to bring pizza into the lives of all Americans!"
+petition_copy: 'Fridays should be free pizza day.
+Push legislation today to bring pizza into the lives of all Americans!'
 opt_in: false
-allow_comments: false
 additional_fields:
   - street_address
+  - 'city'
+  - 'comments'
+required_fields:
+  - street_address
+action_text: 'Take action'
-target_country: US
+target_country: 'US'
-search_description: null
-default_donation_frequency: "just-once"
-published: true
-tweet: "Fridays should be free pizza day.
-Push legislation today to bring pizza into the lives of all Americans!"
-social_title: "Don’t YOU deserve free pizza?"
-social_description: "President Knowles has the ability to push legislation today to bring pizza into the lives of all Americans!
-Make sure she hears your voice."
+search_description: 'It’s time to talk about our nation’s access to pizza'
+twittertext: 'Help keep freedom of expression online a right extended to all people—join forces with @fightforthftr today.'
+social_title: Help us send a message to President Knowles
+social_description: Fight for your right to pizza.
 share_image: "/img/share/fftf-share.jpg"
 share_image_dims: 1400 x 553
+autoresponder_active: false
+autoresponder_subject: "{PETITION_TITLE} - help us reach the next level!"
+autoresponder_text: "Thanks again for taking action on {PETITION_TITLE}.
+We need more people like you who can take action on this issue.
+Can you please share it to help us reach the next level?"
 ---

 ![Dat pizza action](/img/documentation/sample-image-1.jpg)